 NUMBER OF ENTRIES: Entries will be on a first come, first serve basis and will be limited to the amount of performance time available.
 DANCE MACHINE reserves the right to add additional competition days or move the competition location due to unforeseen circumstances.
 Dance Machine also bears the right to refuse entries at their discretion.

-VIDEOTAPING AND PHOTOGRAPHY IS PROHIBITED at Dance Machine ANDC events.
-DRC Video Productions and Dance Snaps will be at all Regional and National Competitions for video and photography needs.
+VIDEOTAPING IS PROHIBITED at Dance Machine ANDC events.
+DRC Video Productions will be at all Regional and National Competitions for video needs.
 This is also for the protection of all performers and studios.
 We give FREE VIDEO of every routine for performers.